-- 1. When an employee separates from employment the Elected Official or Department Head shall send a "Notice of Separation" to both the County Clerk and the Computer Network Administrator.
+- When an employee separates from employment the department head / elected office holder shall send a "Notice of Separation" to both the County Clerk and the NLO.
 This notice should include; date of separation and a time sheet for the employee, if applicable.
 Final pay authorization shall be subject to review by the Clerk's Office. - 2.
-The Clerk's Office will assure that all appropriate paperwork is completed and in the event that further information is required will contact the Elected Official or Department Head to facilitate getting the required information. - 3.
+The Clerk's Office will assure that all appropriate paperwork is completed and in the event that further information is required will contact the department head / elected officer holder to facilitate getting the required information. - 3.
 In the event that the employee is a notary the employee shall furnish the Clerk's Office their stamp and a signed letter to the State of Michigan requesting termination of their notary status. - 4.
-The Computer Network Administrator shall immediately upon receiving the "Notice of Separation" terminate the employee's computer access.
+The NLO shall immediately upon receiving the "Notice of Separation" terminate the employee's computer access.